AnFrBo/order_returns_prediction/README.md

 .
 ├── data                  # folder with original data sets and cleaned, engineered data that are outputted by the data_preparation file
 ├── code                  # folder with file containing data cleaning, prep and feature engineering (= data_preparation.R) plus file containing model tuning, train, selection and the code for the final prediction (= model&prediction.R)
-├── final_prediction.csv  # final prediction that was handed in for the evaluationa at the [kaggle challenge](https://www.kaggle.com/c/bads1920/overview)
-├── README.md             # this readme file
+├── final_prediction.csv  # final prediction that was handed in for the kaggle challenge ├── README.md             # this readme file
 ├── requirements.txt      # contains all used libraries
 ├── setup.txt             # describes execution of pipeline in detail